Behind a country store on Route 100 is a tiny restaurant that is quickly making a name for itself in Vermont’s local food scene.

 The restaurant is becoming so popular that reservations are required at least a couple of weeks in advance, thanks to word-of-mouth buzz and recent publicity in the New York Times and elsewhere.

-Dining at The Backroom
+Dining at The Backroom in Pittsfield

 The Backroom is located behind the 19th-century general store in a newer addition of the building that once served as an office.
 Kevin and Katie transformed the space into a beautiful, intimate setting with the main tables crafted from reclaimed wood from the hull of old boat, tall shelves filled with wine bottles and cook books, and soft Edison lights suspended from the ceiling.